davidjaguilar104/readme-generator/pseudocode.md

 Need the following to be generated
 - title of project
 - description section

 - table of contents section
+    - dont need to have prompt for this rather build it in the template instead

 - installation section
 - usage section
 - license section